JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 # Youtubers #

+Theres a funny thing about most of these youtubers: They're so good at playing and dialing in tones that they can make even the crappiest gear sound good :) "I don't trust your review, you can plug into a potato and make it sound good."
+It doesn't mean they arent trustworthy, they are trustworthy, but just get over the idea that if you get that gear you will sound like what you heard because while that is certainly true to a degree its just not that simple.

+About setting expectations:  on the one hand most of these players are so good they could make a potato sound good, otoh there are a lot of good reasons why they have gear that you wont have and dont need.
+You do not need to buy the gear that all of them have to get the tones you want at first.
+Getting lots of gear is fun but its an endgame quest, for now your job is three steps: 1.
+Get the gear you need to get a good enough playyability and tone and feel and features to express your music in the venues you have access to (home apartment studio? friends basement? profeessional studio?
+Small clubs?
+Pizza restaurants?
+Pupppet shows?) hint: you probably already have most of this 2. after you are makinig music and have found the things that you really need, then your job is find the gear that gets you to 90% of the tone and playability and feel and features that you want and need and then 3. as yyou make money over time and as you find gear that gets yyou 1% closer to the tones you want and need you can buy and integrate those things.

 ### Best Players ###
 - [JayLeonardJ](https://www.youtube.com/user/JayLeonardJuatco) (30K) pro or former pro player with some of the sweetest funkiest chops youve ever seen, plus hes always got a positive attitude.
 I first saw him play in [this awesome video](https://youtu.be/qoXGA-C-kjs?t=50)